Footprints of the QCD Crossover on Cosmological Gravitational Waves at Pulsar Timing Arrays: Introduction

 Our starting point is a fortuitous coincidence of scales: the nHz frequencies probed by PTAs coincide with those of GWs that re-enter the Hubble horizon at the epoch of the QCD crossover phase transition, i.e. at temperatures ~$T\sim 100\MeV$ (see e.g.~\cite{Aoki:2006we}).
 While the crossover is not expected to source GWs, the rapid drop of relativistic degrees of freedom in the thermal bath significantly changes the equation of state (EoS) of the Universe, that is precisely determined by means of lattice QCD~\cite{Borsanyi:2016ksw}.

-A causality-limited GW source, active before the QCD crossover, produces a model-independent low-frequency GW signal, which we refer to as Causality Tail (CT), that is affected by the SM-induced change in the EoS.
-The CT spectrum is altered by the redshift of the SM radiation bath (previously pointed out for other GW signals \cite{Watanabe:2006qe, Schettler:2010dp}) and the different evolution of GWs \cite{Hook:2020phx, Brzeminski:2022haa,Loverde:2022wih}.
+A causality-limited GW source, active before the QCD crossover, produces a model-independent low-frequency GW signal, which we refer to as Causality Tail (CT), that is affected by the SM-induced change in the EoS (as similarly pointed out for other GW signals in~\cite{Schwarz:1997gv, Watanabe:2006qe, Schettler:2010dp}), due to the different evolution of GW modes whose wavelength is larger than the Hubble radius when the source is active, see also~\cite{Hook:2020phx, Brzeminski:2022haa,Loverde:2022wih}).

 This Letter derives the spectral shape of CT signals at nHz frequencies, that can be readily used by PTA collaborations, GW and BSM communities for model comparison (improving upon simple power-law CTs, currently adopted by NG15~\cite{NG15-NP} and EPTA-DR2~\cite{EPTA2-SMBHB-NP}, see also~\cite{NANOGrav:2021flc, Xue:2021gyq}).
 Importantly, we show that our novel inclusion of QCD-induced features significantly impacts the interpretation of current PTA data, by performing a Bayesian search for a CT signal in the International PTA data release 2 (IPTA-DR2)~\cite{Perera:2019sca, Antoniadis:2022pcn} and NG15 \cite{NG15-SGWB}.